-- Rotate tires.
-See Tire Inspection and Rotation on page 5-58 for proper rotation pattern and additional information.
-(See footnote +.) - Replace fuel filter.
-An Emission Control Service.
-(See footnote †.) - Replace engine air cleaner filter.
-An Emission Control Service.
+☐ Rotate tires.
+See Tire Inspection and Rotation on page 5-70 for proper rotation pattern and additional information.
+(See footnote +.)

 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
+An Emission Control Service. - ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
 (See footnote #.) - Check rear/front axle fluid level and add fluid as needed.
 Check constant velocity joints and axle seals for leaking.
-(See footnote .) - Rotate tires.
-See Tire Inspection and Rotation on page 5-58 for proper rotation pattern and additional information.
+(See footnote .) - ☐ Rotate tires.
+See Tire Inspection and Rotation on page 5-70 for proper rotation pattern and additional information.
 (See footnote +.)

 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
+An Emission Control Service - ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
 (See footnote #.) - Check rear/front axle fluid level and add fluid as needed.
 Check constant velocity joints and axle seals for leaking.
 (See footnote .) - Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.